wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/hardcore.md

 ### [More or Less Rads](https://www.nexusmods.com/newvegas/mods/84757)

-User-configurable increase or decrease in the size and intensity of all ambient radiation in the game.
+User-configurable increase or decrease in the radius and intensity of all ambient radiation in the game.
 The default settings functionally double the intensity and triple the radius of radiation.

 #### Installation: